dcleao/pentaho-platform-plugin-common-ui/docs/platform/visual/index.md

 Creating a visualization boils down to creating:

 - One [`Model`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.base.Model'}}) —
-  which _identifies_ the visualization and
-  _defines_ it in terms of its data requirements, such as the visual degrees of freedom it has (e.g. _X position_, _color_ and _size_) and any major options that affect its rendering, — and
+  which _defines_ the data requirements of the visualization, such as the visual degrees of freedom it has (e.g. _X position_, _color_ and _size_) and any major options that affect its rendering, and

 - One [`View`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.base.View'}}) (at least) —
   which implements the actual rendering using chosen technologies